pljallerat/2Rectangles/README.md

 To use the web page, open the html page on a browser.

-To move a rectangle, you can use "drag & drop" with your mouse/ To risize a rectangle, first click on the rectangles you want to resize.
-Then use "drag & drop" one of the circle located on its borders.
+To move a rectangle, you can use "drag & drop" with your mouse/ To resize a rectangle, first click on the rectangle you want to resize.
+Then use "drag & drop" on one of the circle located on its borders.

 The code was test on:
 * Microsoft Edge Version 96.0.1054.41